Data-driven discovery of Koopman eigenfunctions for control: Series solutions for eigenfunctions

 Moreover, we can define a library of directional derivatives, representing the possible terms in $\nabla\varphi(\bx)\cdot\mathbf{f}(\bx)$ from~\eqref{Eq:KoopmanPDE}: $\bGamma(\bx,\dot{\bx})=[\nabla\theta_1(\bx)\cdot\dot{\bx}\, \nabla\theta_2(\bx)\cdot\dot{\bx}\, \cdots\, \nabla\theta_p(\bx)\cdot\dot{\bx} ]$.
 It is then possible to construct $\bGamma$ from data:

 For a specific eigenvalue $\lambda$, the Koopman PDE in \eqref{Eq:KoopmanPDE} may be evaluated on data, yielding:

-The formulation in \eqref{Eq:SparseKoopman} is implicit, so that $\bxi$ will be in the null-space of ${\lambda\bTheta(\bX)-\bGamma(\bX,\dot{\bX})}$.
+The formulation in \eqref{Eq:SparseKoopman} is implicit, so that $\bxi$ will be in the null-space of the matrix ${\lambda\bTheta(\bX)-\bGamma(\bX,\dot{\bX})}$.
 The right null-space of~\eqref{Eq:SparseKoopman} for a given $\lambda$ is spanned by the right singular vectors of $\lambda\bTheta(\bX)-\bGamma(\bX,\dot{\bX}) = \bU \bSigma\bV^{*}$ (i.e., columns of $\bV$) corresponding to zero-valued singular values.
-It may be possible to identify the few active terms in an eigenfunction by finding the sparsest vector in the null-space~\cite{Qu2014}, as in the implicit-SINDy algorithm~\cite{Mangan2016ieee}.
+It is possible to identify the few active terms in an eigenfunction by finding the sparsest vector in the null-space~\cite{Qu2014}, which is used, e.g., in the implicit-SINDy algorithm~\cite{Mangan2016ieee}.
+This is a nonconvex approach based on alternating directions (adm) with linear scaling~\cite{Qu2014}, which can be adapted to our problem.
 In this formulation, the eigenvalues $\lambda$ are not known \emph{a priori}, and must be learned online along with the approximate eigenfunction.

-Koopman eigenfuntions and eigenvalues can also be determined as the solution to the eigenvalue problem $\bK\bxi _{\alpha}= \lambda_{\alpha}\bxi _{\alpha}$, where $\bK = \bTheta^{\dagger} \bGamma$ is obtained via least-squares (LS) regression.
-While many eigenfunctions are spurious, \RefereeOne{i.e.\ these eigenfunctions do not behave linearly}, those corresponding to lightly damped eigenvalues can be well approximated~\RefereeOne{\cite{Brunton2016plosone,Kutz2016book}}.
-In either case, it is critical to test any candidate eigenfunctions to make sure that a candidate eigenfunction $\varphi(\bx(t))$ actually behaves linearly as the predicted $e^{\lambda t}$ on trajectories $\bx(t)$.
+In Alg.~\ref{Alg:Implicit}, we propose an implicit formulation, which starts with an initial guess of the eigenvalues given by the least-squares solution, and subsequently alternates between an searching for the sparsest vector in the null-space~\cite{Qu2014} and updating of the eigenvalue.
+As the approach in~\cite{Qu2014} depends on the initial condition, we evaluate all initial conditions given by each row in the nullspace ${\bf N}:=\mathrm{null}(\bGamma(\bX,\dot{\bX})-\lambda \bTheta(\bX))$.
+An additional soft-thresholding with parameter $\alpha$ and validation on a test dataset is applied to select the best eigenvector for each initial condition.
+While the approach has been observed to converge to accurate eigenvalues in clean data, the found eigenvector in the solution set may not be unique.
+This approach solves for each eigenpair separately; however, it may also be possible to extend it to solve for eigenpairs jointly which is part of ongoing research.
 From a practical standpoint, data in $\bX$ does not need to be sampled from full trajectories, but can be obtained using more sophisticated strategies such as latin hypercube sampling or sampling from a distribution over the phase space.
-Moreover, reproducing kernel Hilbert spaces (RKHS) can be employed to describe $\varphi(\bx)$ \emph{locally} in patches of $\mathcal{M}$.
-It may also be possible to directly identify a recursion relationship to obtain a power series expansion as in~\RefereeOne{\cite{Kaiser2017arxiv,Mauroy2016ieee}}.
+It may also be possible to directly identify a recursion relationship to obtain a power series expansion as shown in Appendix~\ref{Sec:AnalyticalKoopmanEfun} and in~\cite{Mauroy2016ieee}.